daveg1/reading-notes-extension/README.md

 2. Open chrome://extensions in new tab
 3. Enable developer mode
 4. Drag /build folder onto page
+   - run `npm run build` to create your own build
 5. Should be installed

 ## Usage